 Roasted Brussels Sprouts with Pecans and Gorgonzola

 Roasted Brussels Sprouts with Pecans and Gorgonzola are really a wow for a low-carb and gluten-free side dish, but make them without the Gorgonzola if you prefer!
 Use Thanksgiving Recipes to find more recipes like this one.

 I’ll be honest, when I first posted these Roasted Brussels Sprouts with Pecans and Gorgonzola, I said “with or without Gorgonzola” in the recipe title.
 Then when I made this again recently to take better photos, both Kara and I swooned over the melted Gorgonzola, so I decided adding the Gorgonzola Cheese was not optional!

 And this recipe has a lot of fans!
 I first heard about the idea of roasting pecans with Brussels Sprouts from a friend who tried then in The Blackberry Farm Cookbook (affiliate link) and I found that recipe online and adapted it a little back in the earlier days of my blog.
 And when I was talking about them on Twitter, my friend Sean gave me the recommendation of tossing the hot sprouts with a little bit of crumbled blue cheese and shared how much he loved that combination.

 Roasted Brussels Sprouts with Pecans and Gorgonzola is something I would love to have on the table for Thanksgiving, although I’ve already raved about my first Brussels Sprouts recipe, and Brussels Sprouts Salad is another one of my Thanksgiving faves.
-If you’re still narrowing down the menu, I’ve also shared lots more Brussels Sprouts ideas in Low-Carb Brussels Sprouts Recipes for a Tasty Side Dish so for Brussels Sprouts fans, I’ve got you covered.
+If you’re still narrowing down the menu, I’ve also shared lots more Brussels Sprouts ideas in Low-Carb and Keto Brussels Sprouts Recipes so for Brussels Sprouts fans, I’ve got you covered.

 - Trim off the stem ends of the Brussels Sprouts; then cut each one into fourths or halves, depending on how big they are.